 Perfection will never be the goal, but wholeness in Christ – that is worth shifting for. +

-To receive posts like this in your inbox, just sign up for my email list in the upper right.
-You’ll receive a free ebook meant to encourage your spiritual formation to say thanks for joining in this growing community.
+To receive posts like this in your inbox, just sign up for my spiritual formation email list here.